SpaceWalker162/spacewalker162.github.io/_outreach/what-is-ML-1.md

 layout: single-portfolio
 excerpt: "<img src='/images/NN_preview.png' alt=''>"
 collection: outreach
-order_number: 10
+order_number: 20
 header:
   og_image: "NN_preview.png"
 ---

-The following article is a translation of the article written for the Greek outreach site of [2' science](https://2science.gr/)
+The following article is a translated and adapted version of an article initially written for the Greek outreach site of [2' science](https://2science.gr/)

 ## Article